DevolperRL/XTerminal/README.md

 - 🔧 Create your own commands and scripts
 - 🎮 Interact with X-Plane datarefs and commands
 - 🧩 Plugin-based architecture for extendability
 - 📝 Script execution and inline command input
-- 📂 Load custom scripts from a folder
 - 🚀 Fast, sandboxed execution for in-sim safety

 ---